kredzsays/LADetector/README.md

 #DamID Sequencing Analysis and LADetector Algorithm for LAD Segmentation
-For a detailed description of the DamID-sequencing protocol and the benchmarking of our program, please refer to:
-*“LADetector: a rapid, large-domain calling algorithm that allows for accurate identification of edges and dips with both ChIP and DamID technologies“* Wong and Luperchio et al.
+The LADetector scripts and approach have been used in these publications:

+J.C.
+Harr, T.R.
+Luperchio, X. Wong, E. Cohen, S.J.
+Wheelan, K.L.
+Reddy.
+"Directed targeting of chromatin to the nuclear lamina is mediated by chromatin state and A-type lamins", JCB January 5 2015, DOI: 10.1083/jcb.201405110

+T.R.
+Luperchio, M.E.G.
+Sauria, X. Wong, M-C Gaillard, P. Tsang, K. Pekrun, R.A.
+Ach, N.A.
+Yamada, J. Taylor, K.L.
+Reddy.
+"Chromosome Conformation Paints Reveal The Role Of Lamina Association In Genome Organization And Regulation", BioRxiv March 30 2017, DOI:https://doi.org/10.1101/122226

-*If you use our program to analyze your data in a published work, please cite the above paper in your publication.*
+*If you use our program to analyze your data in a published work, please cite the above papers and this repository in your publication.*

 For questions about usage, please email Xianrong Wong: xwong2@jhu.edu, Teresa Luperchio: trl@jhmi.edu, or Karen Reddy: kreddy4@jhmi.edu.